Davy Crockett timeline from 1786 to 1836 and beyond

 The romance develops quickly, but Crockett is not the only suitor around.

-To make matters worse, when the mother of his prospective wife finds out that David’s financial situation is less than desirable, she does everything she can to prevent the two from meeting.
-Even though David’s future mother-in-law does her best to match Polly with another young man, Polly and David find themselves naturally gravitating toward each other.
+To make matters worse, when the mother of his prospective wife finds out that Davy’s financial situation is less than desirable, she does everything she can to prevent the two from meeting.
+Even though Davy’s future mother-in-law does her best to match Polly with another young man, Polly and Davy find themselves naturally gravitating toward each other.

-Once again David is in love and engaged.
-Soon after the fortunate accident in the woods, David sells his Kentucky rifle, purchases a horse, and rides it to his fiance’s house.
-David asks her if she was willing to carry through with their wedding plans.
-She agrees and mounts the horse David has prepared for her.
+Once again Davy is in love and engaged.
+Soon after the fortunate accident in the woods, Davy sells his Kentucky rifle, purchases a horse, and rides it to his fiance’s house.
+Davy asks her if she was willing to carry through with their wedding plans.
+She agrees and mounts the horse Davy has prepared for her.
 The mother who had attempted to prevent the union finally gives them their blessing.

 The newlyweds move into a primitive cabin in the woods of East Tennessee.
 Crockett names his home “Kentuck” after the homeland of his predecessor, Daniel Boone.